mryassain/USGS-BISON-biomapr/README.md

 $line = fgets($file, 1024);
 ```

-Third, we loop through the '$file' and insert the data into our database.
+Third, we loop through the file, and we insert the data into our Postgres database.

 ```php
 $line = fgets($file, 1024);